joshofreeness/LibraryManagementAssignment/README.md

 # Interview Assignment

+## Project structure

+The main CLI interface is in `ConsoleInterface`.
+The `LibraryService` project provides the business logic and the `DataAccess` project provides data access through the repository pattern.

+Unit tests are projects sit alongside the projects they are testing.

 ## Run application

-Install dotnet version 8.0.303
-Go to the directionry ConsoleInterface and run the command `dotnet build` and then `dotnet run`
+Install dotnet version 8.0.303.
+Change directory to ConsoleInterface and run the command `dotnet build` and then `dotnet run`

 ## Use application